Coronary artery disease

 The most important factors that increase the risk for CAD are:

 Angina is the primary symptom of CAD.
 Angina feels like gripping pain or pressure in the chest area.

-Some patients with CAD have few or no symptoms.
-Sometimes a heart attack may be the first sign that a person has CAD.
+Some people with CAD have few or no symptoms.
+Often a heart attack or an episode of unstable angina is the first sign that a person has CAD.

 Lifestyle changes (such as a healthy diet and regular physical activity) are essential for preventing and treating CAD.

 Medications for preventing and treating CAD include aspirin and related drugs, cholesterol-lowering drugs (statins), and high blood pressure medications (such as beta-blockers, calcium channel blockers and angiotensin converting enzyme [ACE] inhibitors).
 Some patients take nitrate drugs such as nitroglycerin or other medications (including some blood pressure medications) to treat angina.

 Procedures may be needed to open a blocked or narrowed coronary artery and improve blood flow to the heart.
 These approaches are known as revascularization therapy.
 Percutaneous coronary intervention (PCI), also called angioplasty (usually with stenting), uses a small balloon to open the blood vessel.
 Coronary artery bypass graft (CABG) is a more invasive procedure that is generally recommended for patients with multiple severe blockages.
 It uses grafts in the form of arteries or veins to reroute blood flow around blockages to the heart muscle.